 Note: Picture #2 depicts a patient who I see once a month.
 We have taught for years that it isn’t common for patients to get an all green graph.
 I can’t say that anymore.
 I get graphs like these all the time.
 Like I said above… Something has obviously changed.

 Advanced AcuGraph Webinar: Patients are Getting Better, Faster

-Come and join me at the Advanced AcuGraph Webinar I’m doing next week, and I’ll teach you one of the things I’m doing NOW.
+Come and join me at this Advanced AcuGraph Webinar, and I’ll teach you one of the things I’m doing NOW.
 Perhaps you can take your patients to a new level as well.

-Here’s a link to another blog post with the registration details for this upcoming webinar!
+Here’s a link to another blog post with the registration/recording details for this webinar!